yuboona/punctuation-restoration-pytorch/README.md

 > or

-1. In windows CMD: execute `python train_use_conf.py > ./log/yourLOgName &`  at root dir of this projct.
+~~1.
+In windows CMD: execute `python punctuator.py > ./log/yourLOgName &`  at root dir of this projct.
-2. In linux bash: execute `python train_use_conf.py > ./log/yourLogName &` at root dir of this projct.
+2. In linux bash: execute `python punctuator.py > ./log/yourLogName &` at root dir of this projct.~~

 ## * DataSet